The Offence of Human Trafficking in Singapore and Its Penalties

 They usually are of the same nationality as that of the victim and are often someone that the victim knows personally, such as a friend or relative.
 As a result, the victim initially places a lot of trust in the trafficker, who consequently takes advantage of the victim’s vulnerabilities.

 Women who were victims of trafficking might also become perpetrators themselves to put an end to their victimisation.
 They might be forced by the traffickers into procuring more victims in exchange for payment, or being let off from sexual exploitation.

-Types of Trafficking and Why It Occurs
+Types of Human Trafficking and Why They Occur

 Human trafficking is often fuelled by the economic principles of demand and supply.